 - 1. Completion of sixty (60) semester hours of work consisting of courses in which the principal design is for a baccalaureate program. - 2.
 One half of the required semester hours must be completed in residence at North Iowa Area Community College including 15 of the last 30 semester hours. - 3.
 A minimum cumulative grade point average of 2.00 (C).
 Includes transfer work from other institutions. - 4.
-Completion of the following general education core with a minimum of 40 semester hours. - a.
-Communications8 s.h.
-This requirement can be satisfied by baccalaureate-oriented communications or speech courses with a minimum of two courses in English
+Completion of the following general education core with a minimum of 40 semester hours. - This requirement can be satisfied by baccalaureate-oriented communication or speech courses with a minimum of two courses in English composition

 b.
 Social Sciences 8 s.h.

 c.
-Humanities
+Humanities 8 s.h.

 d.
-Natural Sciences 8 s.h.
+Natural Science/Mathematics 8 s.h.

 Must include one math and one science course

 e.
 Distributed Requirement 8 s.h.